 My memory was of the mime performed by my French master 50-odd years ago.
 I've mentioned Cedric before, here.
 I can imagine his shade smiling down with a look of smug satisfaction (like the one he used to show the difference between 'No vacacies' and 'Complet').

 At this time of year, teachers of all kinds may need the fillip of this post: if you're good, what you do (probably more than what you say) will let your pupils take away from your lessons much more than you think.

 But I must get on with #WVGTbook; the OO section is taking ages (and the prospect of the even more voluminous OU isn't inspiring).

 My last sentence (the whinge about OU) inspired me to do some Excel stuff and produce this graph:

 The figures are crude.
-There is a lot of double counting: for example, for door there are 68.
+There is a lot of double counting: for example, for door there are 68 [PPPS: hits in the Macmillan English Dictionary for headwords that include the string door].
 But they give a rough idea of relative frequencies.